Chapter 9: Executing Strategy through Organizational Design

 Simple Structure

-Many organizations start out with a .
+Many organizations start out with a simple structure.
 In this type of structure, an organizational chart is usually not needed.
 Simple structures do not rely on formal systems of division of labor (Figure 9.7 “Simple Structure”).
 If the firm is a sole proprietorship, one person performs all the tasks the organization needs to accomplish.
 Many professions, such as doctors, lawyers, and architects, find that a simple structure meets the needs of their business.
 The same is true for small business owners; for example, on the TV series The Simpsons, both bar owner Moe Szyslak and Comic Book Guy are shown handling all aspects of their respective businesses.

 Figure 9-7: Simple Structure, image description available